The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 Answer: Man controls and refines the wind through his breath and careful measure.
 This transformation turns the wild wind into music and meaningful artistic expression.

 Q4.
-Why is the wind called “untaught”?
+Why is the wind called “untaught” in the poem “The aim was song” by Robert Frost?

 Answer: The wind is called “untaught” because it blows naturally without guidance or discipline.
 It has not yet been shaped into something artistic.